pandorasNox/docker-rnapk/README.md

 Now we have to wait until the container is done.
 Afterwards, bec. we used `--rm`, the container is automatically removed.

 ### 7. Find the apk file
-The docker-rnapk projects created an android folder in you project directory where you can finde the signed apk file.
+The docker-rnapk projects created an android folder in you project directory where you can find the signed apk file.

 Precise location should be:
 `/MyAppDirectory/android/app/build/outputs/apk`